Our project

 EUROSION aims to advance knowledge, develop innovative solutions, and support effective strategies to protect soils and sustain their vital functions for ecosystems and society.

-By providing an integrated, harmonized, and dynamic understanding of soil erosion, EUROSION directly contributes to the European Soil Strategy and the European Green Deal/change to CAP?
-The project also aligns with EU goals for sustainable agriculture and climate resilience, supporting evidence-based decision-making for soil protection across the continent.
+By providing an integrated, harmonized, and dynamic understanding of soil erosion, EUROSION directly contributes to the European Soil Strategy and the European Green Deal.

 The project’s framework

 EUROSION aims to establish the first pan-European dynamic soil erosion monitoring network.
-The project relies on 12 monitoring nodes, acting as open-air laboratories, covering the main erosion processes: water erosion, tillage erosion and wind erosion.
+The project relies on 14 monitoring nodes, acting as open-air laboratories, covering the main erosion processes: water erosion, tillage erosion and wind erosion.

 Our 5 Objectives

-• Develop a multi-scale Monitoring Network
+• Develop a multi-scale Monitoring Network and provide up-to-date and accurate data

-• Enhance, calibrate, and validate existing process-based erosion models
+• Enhance, calibrate, and validate existing process-based erosion models to estimate soil erosion across space and time

-• Develop a platform to facilitate the collaboration between monitoring stakeholders
+• Develop a platform to facilitate the collaboration between monitoring stakeholders and provide access to soil erosion data and knowledge

 • Provide farmers with recommendations on best practices for reducing soil erosion